wangjiang678/learning/readme.txt

-I think that I exist
+I think so that I exist